 That way you can check your accounts on the road.
 Ensure you’re also able to make all your bill payments online to ensure you don’t miss any whilst on your trip.

-No matter how long your trip is, it’s always a good idea to let your bank know you will be going abroad.
-This will hopefully prevent your cards form being blocked as you use them.
+- No matter how long your trip is, it’s always a good idea to let your bank know you will be going abroad.
+This will hopefully prevent your cards from being blocked as you use them.

 You know where you’re going, you know what you’re planning to do, you’ve carefully budgeted, and you’ve saved all the money you need.